 VICTORY!
 We got back into Love Cemetery, a 175 year-old African

-cemetery in East Texas, that the community had been illegally locked out of for 4 years by a powerful timber corporation.
+cemetery in East Texas, that the community had been illegally locked out of since the Civil Rights movement in the 1960's by a powerful timber corporation.
 Not only did we change Texas law, we ended the lockout!

 YOUR Generous SUPPORT makes all this possible.

 Keep up to date on the progress and release of the movie by clicking to our Facebook Page and sharing it with your friends!

 View this 6-minute video clip of the "Writing History Project" at Wiley College, Home of The Great Debaters, Marshall, Texas.
 It is

 EXCITING to share the passion today's young people have for

 discovering their ancestors.